jpgtzg/self_blog/README.md

 ## Contributors

-If you have any questions, suggestions, or feedback, please feel free to open an issue or contact the project maintainer at your-email@example.com.
+If you have any questions, suggestions, or feedback, please feel free to open an issue or contact the project maintainer.

 <a href="https://github.com/jpgtzg/self_blog/graphs/contributors">